wp-plugins/cookie-notice/readme.txt

 == Upgrade Notice ==

-= 1.2.6 =
+= 1.2.7 =
-* New: German translation, thanks to Alex Ernst
+* New: French translation, thanks to [Laura Orsal](http://www.traductrice-independante.fr)
+* New: Deleting plugin settings on deactivation as an option